Lily-McCalmont/CSE185FinalProject_GWAS/README.md

 Please see the `Installation Errors` file above if you are having trouble.

 Commands to check that all packages are installed correctly:
+- `pip install random`
 - `pip install numpy`
 - `pip install statsmodels`
 - `pip install -U matplotlib`
+- `pip install argparse`
 - `pip install pandas`
+- `pip install os.path`
-- `pip install argparse`
+- `pip install gzip`
 - `pip install -U scikit-learn`

 Installing `pandas-plink`.
 - `conda install -c conda-forge pandas-plink`
 *Note: installing pandas-plink will take some time, but make sure to click `y` in order to proceed with the download.

-*Note: if the script is unable to find the pandas plink module even after you installed it, please double check that the python environment being used is the one provided from anaconda
+*Note: if the script is unable to find the pandas plink module even after you installed it, please double check that the python environment being used is the one provided from anaconda.
+(If you are using datahub `pip install pandas-plink` will work)

 # Clone the repository locally
 In your terminal, run the following: